How writers can craft a content distribution strategy for the Web

 For starters

-Begin by writing content that is hyper-focused on content that other professionals in your field will find interesting.
+Begin your content distribution strategy by writing content that is hyper-focused on content that other professionals in your field will find interesting.
 The goal here is to establish your presence as an expert.
 To find content ideas, review content in popular publications and in forums to see what other professionals in your field are talking about and then research these topics.
 LinkedIn can be a good resource as well for identifying topics of interest.
 You’ll need a place to point readers so you may want to start out with a basic blogging service, such as Wix, Weebly, or Substack.

 Once you get going